abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

   - `nums = [1]` -> `[1]`

 - Explanation
+  - We want to compute the next permutation given the current permutation.
+The idea is to find the next permutation by rearranging the existing values.
+  - One brute force approach is to generate all permutations and find the given permutation and return the next permutation.
+However, this approach is not efficient because it generates all permutations `O(n!)` and finds the given permutation `O(n)`.
+  - We can do better by understanding how permutations are generated.
+The idea is to start from the rightmost side of the array and find the longest decreasing subarray.
+This is because the rightmost side is the least significant digit, and we want to increase the permutation by as little as possible.
+    - Find the longest decreasing subarray.
+    - Swap the element to the left of the subarray with the next largest element in the subarray.
+    - Reverse the subarray to the right of the swapped element.
   - The key insight is that we want to increase the permutation by as little as possible.
 The loose analogy is how a car's odometer increments.
 The difference is that we cannot change values, only reorder them.
 So, we want to increase the permutation by as little as possible by rearranging the existing values.
   - The idea is to start from the **rightmost side** of the array and find the longest decreasing subarray.
 This is because the rightmost side is the least significant digit, and we want to increase the permutation by as little as possible.
     ![next permutation](./img/next-permutation.png)